richafnu/Viva/Viva/glint/setup/360-export-import.md

 > [!NOTE]
 > - Standard 360 content includes translations for selected languages.
-> - See [Upcoming language changes](attribute-fundamentals.md#upcoming-language-changes) for changes to supported languages and codes effective April 10, 2025.
+> - See [Recent language changes](attribute-fundamentals.md#upcoming-language-changes) for changes to supported languages and codes effective April 10, 2025.

 ## Export and edit content from the 360 cycle page